encord-team/encord-active/examples/maskrcnn-example/readme.md

 encord-active import predictions /path/to/predictions.pkl -t /path/to/project
 ```

-5. Now you can see the model performance on the __Model Quality__ tab.
+5. Open the app.
+Now you can see the model performance on the __Model Quality__ tab.